 Help!!
 I Can’t Save Money!

-I didn’t know it at the time, but every part of my thinking was completely wrong.
-And once I changed the way I thought about this money, I finally set myself up for success.
+And once I changed the way I thought about emergency fund money, I finally set myself up for success.

 - No more building up money only to lose all of it and feel totally defeated.